 - Carolina GSE purchased the Craven 100 Alliance shell building.
 The total investment is $2 million and will create 10 jobs.

 - EAE purchased five acres in the park in 2019.
 They plan to invest nearly $1 million and create 25 jobs.

-- Craven County i under contract with Bayfront Development to purchase 6 acres.
-This will lead to a new shell building an an investment of nearly $1 million.
+- Craven County is under contract with Bayfront Development to purchase 6 acres.
+This will lead to a new shell building with an investment of nearly $1 million.

 - Craven County was awarded a NC Department of Commerce Grant of $370,000.
 Along with a Duke Energy grant of $25,000 and investment from the county, this will add $500,000 worth of infrastructure to the park.

-- New tenant Chemac completed their building in 2020, another $1 million investment into the park.
+- New tenant Chemac, Inc. completed their building in 2020, another $1 million investment into the park.

 - McGuckin & Pyle relocated their operations from Pennsylvania in 2019.
 This meant a $2.5 million investment and the creation of 13 jobs in the park.

 - Chatsworth expanded in 2019, this expansion surpassed their initial investment estimates of $1 million and created more than the 15 jobs intended.

 - Through grant funds from the state and assistance from Craven County, was the extension of Executive Parkway - a road that has provided access to additional acreage for future development.

 September 1, 2021 (Craven County, NC): On Wednesday evening, September 1, 2021, the Craven 100 Alliance (C1A) held its Stakeholder Meeting with well over 100 guests in attendance.
 Read on...

 Coastal Carolina Regional Airport (EWN) is now making it easier for those in Eastern North Carolina to travel to our nation’s capital.
 American Airlines seasonal non-stop flights will begin on June 3, 2023...
 Read on...